Bay of Islands – Guide for Backpackers

 In total contrast, see the islands while free falling at 16,000ft with a Bay of Islands skydive.
 Or fly by parachute at 1200ft with Bay of Islands Parasail.
 There’s no getting wet, at least if the driver doesn’t screw up, and it’s fun to do with a friend or two.

 On dry land, there are a few walks to take for some decent picture opportunities.
 The Opua Forest Paihia Lookout Track offers views of Russell and Waitangi.
 The 1-hour return track is easily accessed just a couple of minutes from the town.
 Also easily accessible is the Harrison Scenic Reserve Walk, the town’s bushwalk.

 It’s hard to imagine this small town was New Zealand’s first capital city!
 It was also dubbed the “Hell Hole of the Pacific” because it was a base for drunken sailors and whalers.
-Today, a quick ferry from Paihia or a drive along the coast can take you to this quaint town.
+Today, a quick ferry from Paihia or a drive along the coast can take you to this quaint town of Russell.
 It’s a good place to stop for a bite to eat and some Kapiti ice cream.

 For an awesome view of the Bay of Islands and to step onto a significant part of the Maori and British history, take a walk to Flagstaff Hill.
 The 30min loop walk is north of Russell.
 At low tide, you can start from Watering Bay and at high tide, start from the Wellington and Kent Streets intersection.
 The flagstaff atop the hill is the remnants of the 5th flagstaff after the others flying the British flag were cut down by Maori.